logo-lakshmshree

 India's banking sector is diverse, with different types of banks catering to various needs.
 Understanding these types can help you choose the right bank for your financial goals.
 Here are the main types of banks in India:

-• Nationalized Banks: Examples include the State Bank of India (SBI), Punjab National Bank (PNB), and Canara Bank.
+Examples: State Bank of India (SBI), Punjab National Bank (PNB), Canara Bank.

 2. Private Sector Banks